FDA OKs COVID vaccines for children ages 6 months to 5 years old

 WASHINGTON (Nexstar) — Children under the age of 5 will soon be able to get a COVID-19 vaccine as federal regulators give more green lights.

-The FDA announced its approval on Friday, and the CDC’s approval is expected to happen Saturday, resulting in children 6 months and older being allowed to get a COVID-19 vaccine as soon as next week.
+The FDA announced its approval on Friday, and the Center for Disease Control and Prevention’s approval is expected to happen Saturday, resulting in children 6 months and older being allowed to get a COVID-19 vaccine as soon as next week.

-FDA vaccine chief Dr. Peter Marks says the Moderna vaccine works more rapidly, but the Pfizer shot has other benefits.
+FDA vaccine chief Dr. Peter Marks said the Moderna vaccine works more rapidly, but the Pfizer shot has other benefits.

 “The three-dose Pfizer regimen may also bring a greater immune response after the third dose,” Marks said.

-Both vaccines are safe and effective; however, Jen Kates with the Kaiser Family Foundation says only about 18% of parents are eager to get these young kids vaccinated.
+Both vaccines are safe and effective; however, Jen Kates with the Kaiser Family Foundation said only about 18 percent of parents are eager to get these young kids vaccinated.

 “A good portion, almost 4 in 10, say they don’t want to get their young kid vaccinated at all, only will do so if they have to,” Kates said.

-FDA chief Robert Califf says for as long as a significant portion of the population remains unvaccinated, the pandemic will continue.
+FDA chief Robert Califf said for as long as a significant portion of the population remains unvaccinated, the pandemic will continue.

 “This is a real issue and it is a drain on our health care system when we don’t have the population adequately vaccinated.
 And it’s also sad for the preventable illness that occurs,” Commissioner Califf said.